Vector field reconstruction: Implementation issues

-In some situation the model is not very efficient and difficulties can arise if the model has a large number of coefficients and demonstrates a divergent solution.
+In some situations the model is not very efficient and difficulties can arise if the model has a large number of coefficients and demonstrates a divergent solution.
 For example, nonautonomous differential equations give the previously described results.
-In this case the modification of the standard approach in application gives a better way of further development of global vector reconstruction.
+In this case, the modification of the standard approach in application gives a better way of further development of global vector reconstruction.

-Usually the system being modeled in this way is a chaotic dynamical system, because chaotic systems explore a large part of the phase space and the estimate of the global dynamics based on the local dynamics will be better than with a system exploring only a small part of the space.
+Usually, the system being modelled in this way is a chaotic dynamical system, because chaotic systems explore a large part of the phase space and the estimate of the global dynamics based on the local dynamics will be better than with a system exploring only a small part of the space.

 Frequently, one has only a single scalar time series measurement from a system known to have more than one degree of freedom.
 The time series may not even be from a system variable, but may be instead of a function of all the variables, such as temperature in a stirred tank reactor using several chemical species.
 In this case, one must use the technique of delay coordinate embedding, where a state vector consisting of the data at time t and several delayed versions of the data is constructed.